rowanmoul/ArchSecureDualBoot/README.md

 ### Create an access value for the policy authorization key

-*To better differentiate terminology, the authorization vaue for our policy authorization key will be referred to as an **access value** from here on.*
+*To better differentiate terminology, the authorization value for our policy authorization key will be referred to as an **access value** from here on.*

 Similar to previously, the access value will be generated with the TPM: